Asutosh College

-Asutosh College (Bengali: আশুতোষ কলেজ) is a college affiliated to the University of Calcutta, situated in Southern Kolkata, close to the Jatin Das Park Metro Station, gate No. 2.
-It was established in 1916 as the South Suburban College, under the stewardship of educationist Sir Ashutosh Mukherjee, who was the then vice-chancellor of the University of Calcutta.
-After the death of Sir Mukherjee, the college was renamed as Asutosh College in 1924.
-The principal of the college is Dr. Dipak Kumar Kar.
+Asutosh College, established in 1916, is a government aided Premier affiliated college in Kolkata, considered one of the most prestigious College under Calcutta University.
+It offers undergraduate level courses in various arts and science subjects and also postgraduate degrees in select science and arts subjects.
+This college is situated in Southern Kolkata, close to the Jatin Das Park Metro Station, gate No. 2.
 It is affiliated to the University of Calcutta.

-The first college in West Bengal to be accredited by the National Assessment and Accreditation Council in 2002, it was given an A grade with a CGPA score of 3.22 in 2016, helping it secure its position among the top four affiliated colleges of West Bengal.

 History

-The college shifted to its current location in 1935.
-The present college building has a premise of forty thousand square feet and more than fifty classrooms which can contain about 4000 students.
-Twenty-eight subjects are taught as Honors/Major/Vocational at the Undergraduate level.
+In 1916, This college was established as the South Suburban College, under the stewardship of educationist Sir Ashutosh Mukherjee, who was the then vice-chancellor of the University of Calcutta.
+The first Governing body of the College was made up of many eminent educationist of the city such as Justice Asutosh Chaudhuri, Babu Dwarkanath Chakravarti, Babu Mahendranath Roy, Babu Biraj Mohan Majumdar, Babu Provas Chunder Mitter, Dr. Girindranath Mukherjee et cetera.

+In 1924, after the death of Sir Ashutosh Mukherjee, the college was renamed as Asutosh College.

 In the year 2002, a post graduation course in Environmental Science was introduced.
 Post graduate courses in Applied Geology, Bengali, Computer Science, Information Science, Geography, Zoology were introduced in between 2009 and 2014.
 In 2013, add-on courses in Hospital waste disposal management, Industrial Chemistry and Travel & Tourism were introduced.

 In 2012, the Mother Teresa International Award was conferred on Asutosh College for outstanding achievement and contribution in the field of Best College of the Year.

 In 2014, University Grants Commission-approved free add-on courses on Tourism, Industrial Chemistry, and Hospital Waste Disposal Management were introduced by the college.